About death and burial

 1. Family members or friends

-Please remember that all of the Saint Mary’s clergy have publicly listed phone numbers and are available through directory assistance.
+2. The Parish Clergy: Please remember that Saint Mary’s clergy have publicly listed telephone numbers and are available through directory assistance.

 4. Three close friends (or include the clergy of the church)